srinadhu/Capsule_Networks_Tutorial/docs/routing_paper.md

 ![eq](./images/eq.jpg)

 A capsule network shares the same capsule to detect multiple variants as above.
 As Capsules for lower level objects (i.e. eyes, mouth, nose, etc) stores the spatial information and using a viewpoint invariant transformation generate the same for the higher level objects, it needs one capsule for all the variants of features as well as less data to get trained.
-In the normal CNN's the features are represented by a single neuron (single dimension) where in capsules are by a vector (atleast 2 dimensions) and so the internal representation might capture the properties of the object, leading to equivariance.
+In the normal CNN's the features are represented by a single neuron (single dimension) where in capsules are by a vector (atleast 2 dimensions).
+In computer graphics, we have an object and instantiation parameters then by rendering we get the image.
+In CapsNet we are trying to do exactly opposite we have an image, we are learning the instantiation parameters, this would be helpful a lot in tasks like detection and segmentation.
+CapsNet is learning the instantiation parameters and so changes in input will be reflected in activation vectors which is equivariance.

 # Methodology